Snaacky/thewiki/docs/guides/quality.md

 ## Subtitles

-Most anime releases will use `.ass` subtitles, as it allows for better styling options compared to others like `.srt`. *However, this styling can breaks when there is incompatibility somewhere in the playback process.*
+Most anime releases will use `.ass` subtitles, as it allows for better styling options compared to others like `.srt`. *However, this styling breaks when there is incompatibility somewhere in the playback process.*

 Fansubs use a variety of fonts in their subtitles.
 These are bundled within the `.mkv` files as attachments or provided separately in a folder.
 Fonts included separately can be installed or placed in your player's fonts folder for a quick solution.
 They should be muxed in for perfect compatibility.